 The American Psychological Association is the largest scientific and professional organization representing psychology in the United States.
-APA is the world's largest association of psychologists, with more than 134,000 researchers, educators, clinicians, consultants and students as its members.
+APA is the world's largest association of psychologists, with nearly 130,000 researchers, educators, clinicians, consultants and students as its members.

 Volunteer governance members play a key role in the direction and completion of APA's advocacy, publishing, member service and more.
 These groups include APA's:

-Board of Directors, elected by the membership, and which acts as the administrative agent of the Council of Representatives.
+- Board of Directors, elected by the membership to be the administrative agent of the Council of Representatives.

 APA's daily operations are overseen by its senior staff at APA headquarters in Washington, D.C.

 Psychology is a diverse discipline, grounded in science, but with nearly boundless applications in everyday life.
 Some psychologists do basic research, developing theories and testing them through carefully honed research methods involving observation, experimentation and analysis.
 Other psychologists apply the discipline's scientific knowledge to help people, organizations and communities function better.